Why Was an Alleged Child Molester Put in Charge of a Rural School?

 On May 24, at a county-level court in East China’s Jiangxi province, a teacher in his late 60s named Jiang Conglai was accused of molesting 15 female students under the age of 14.
 He faced two trials that day — one moral, one legal.

-White-haired Jiang sat at the witness stand.
-Facing the questions of the lawyers representing the victims, he often responded with “I’m too old to remember” or “I like teaching, and I love my students.”
+As white-haired Jiang sat in court facing the questions of the lawyers representing the victims, he often responded with “I’m too old to remember” or “I like teaching, and I love my students.”
 The parents in the courtroom were in an uproar.

 This wasn’t the first time Jiang has been accused of sexual assault.
 In July 1997, he was relieved from his post as general director of the Meilin middle school in Wuyuan county for molesting female students.
 After that, he was hired as a teacher at a primary school in the same county until his retirement in October 2011.

 In September 2012, Jiang was rehired by another primary school and sent to be a substitute teacher at a rural school.
 According to the Wuyuan County Procuratorate, or prosecutor’s office, over the following six years he committed indecent acts toward at least 10 young girls multiple times, both in the classroom and in his office.
 Gynecological examinations showed that six of the girls were injured to different degrees.
 Some lawyers suspect that he raped girls too.